 - (ii) Fatalistic attunement to life: Anyone with a conditional disposition toward life means that it is not necessary to actively place one's lot in one's own hands.
 Someone with a fatalistic disposition believes it is impossible to determine your own fate.
-Persons of our time have a firm superstition in the power of destiny. - (iii) Collective thinking: This person will not be conspicuous; he/she will merge into the crowd and disappear.
-In fact, he/she becomes lost in the crowd.
-He/she renounces him/herself as a free and responsible being. - (iv) Fanaticism: A collectivist-attuned person neglects his/her own personality.
+Persons of our time have a firm superstition in the power of destiny. - (iii) Collective thinking: This person will not be conspicuous; he will merge into the crowd and disappear.
+In reality he becomes lost in the crowd.
+He renounces himself as a free and responsible being. - (iv) Fanaticism: A collectivist-attuned person neglects his own personality.
 A fanatic neglects the personality of the other, of a person who holds a different view.
-For him/her, only his/her own meaning has significance.
-In fact, he/she does not have his/her own meaning.
-He/he has the so-called "manifest meaning"; and he/she doesn't have this: the meaning has him/her.
-With fanaticism, a person is politicized rather than the political being humanized.
-Manifest meanings are communicated in the form of mottos and slogans which can allow a dangerous psychic chain reaction to arise in the crowd.
+For him, only his own meaning has significance.
+In reality, however, he does not have his own meaning.
+He has the so-called "manifest meaning"; and also he doesn't have this: the meaning has him.
+With fanaticism a person is politicized rather than the political being humanized.
+Manifest meanings are communicated in the form of mottos and slogans that can allow a dangerous psychic chain reaction to arise in the crowd.

 A child-in-education also leads a life-in-multiplicity and experiences daily contact with many people.
-The inflation of pedagogical contact, commercializing and instrumentalizing to which he/she is strongly subjected, can be extremely harmful for his/her being educated, socialized and for his/her personal becoming.
+The inflation of pedagogical contact, commercializing and instrumentalizing to which he is strongly subjected can be extremely harmful for his being educated, socialized and for his personal becoming.